prjct-alexandria/Alexandria/README.md

 # Alexandria

----
-We work for clients Andrew Demetriou, PhD. student, and Cynthia Liem, PhD., to develop a collaborative platform and workflow for scientific publishing, for the duration of quarter 4.
-Our goal is to produce an open-source collaborative scientific publishing software product by translating the git workflow that is usually utilised by a narrow demographic (programmers, computer scientists) into a process that scientists from all domains will be able to use to publish articles and perform peer reviewing.
+An open-source collaborative scientific publishing web application.
+It translates the git workflow that is usually utilised by a narrow demographic (programmers, computer scientists) into a process that scientists from all domains will be able to use to publish articles and perform peer reviewing.

 # Getting started

----
 This section explains usage of the software with the default configuration.
 If a configuration file is edited, values like ports and passwords may be different.

 ## Using docker compose